Grey Goose (vodka): Creation and company history

 Grey Goose was created by Sidney Frank Importing Co (SFIC).
 Sidney Frank, founder/CEO of the company, developed the idea in the summer of 1997.
-SFIC partnered with cognac producer François Thibault (a French Maître de Chai, or, Cellar Master) in France to transition his skills from cognac to vodka production.
+SFIC partnered with cognac producer François Thibault in France to transition his skills from cognac to vodka production, of which Frank directed his team to "come back with a vodka."

-The company selected France due to the country's culinary history, as well as to differentiate itself from other vodkas produced in Eastern Europe.
-The company also developed its distinctive smoked glass bottle, featuring French geese in flight and delivered its product in wooden crates to evoke a presentation that was similar to wine.
+The company selected France due to the country's culinary history and sophisticated prestige, as well as to differentiate itself from other vodkas produced in Eastern Europe.
+The company also developed its distinctive smoked glass bottle, featuring French geese in flight, and delivered its product in wooden crates to evoke a presentation that was similar to wine.
+Likewise, the tall and crystal-clear bottles would be prominent and displayed as such at bars.

-In 1998, the Beverage Testing Institute reviewed Grey Goose Vodka, and the brand received a score of 96.
+In 1998, the Beverage Testing Institute reviewed Grey Goose Vodka, and the brand received a score of 96 out of 100.
 In 2001, Grey Goose released its first flavor, L'Orange, followed by Le Citron in 2002.

 The company was eventually sold by Sidney Frank to Bacardi for a reported US$2.2 billion in 2004.
 Grey Goose was the best-selling premium brand vodka in the United States, selling more than 1.5 million cases that year.

-In 2018, Grey Goose partnered with Jamie Foxx for a nine-part online series called Off Script.
+In 2018, Grey Goose partnered with entertainer Jamie Foxx for a nine-part online series called Off Script.
 It is the official vodka of the US Open tennis tournament, and is the key ingredient in the "honey deuce," the signature drink of the tournament.